nicolaslesimple/Hybrid-MPI-OpenMP-Conjugate-Gradient-Algorithm/README.md

+# Hybrid-MPI-OpenMP-Conjugate-Gradient-Algorithm
+___

-# Instruction to run the Paralelized implementation of the Conjugate Gradient Descent on EPFL server :
+## Instruction to run the Paralelized implementation of the Conjugate Gradient Descent on EPFL server :

 * Connect on deneb1 server: